rackerlabs/rackspace-how-to/content/managed-operations/cloud-server-configuration-options.md

 Operations or Managed Infrastructure post-build automation status via the Cloud Servers API.
 Look for the metadata key value
 `informationrax_service_level_automation`.
-Depending on the current status of the Managed Cloud post-build automation process, the metadata key will have one of the following values:
+Depending on the current status of the Managed Cloud post-build automation process, the metadata key has one of the following values:

 - `Pending`